Kraysent/Galactic-archeology/README.md

 ## Usage
 Program has three modes: creation, integration and analysis:
 ### Creation
-This module is responsible for initialisation of snapshots.
+This module is responsible for initialization of snapshots.
 You can create [configuration YAML file](examples/creation_config.yaml) which describes list of objects in the snapshot (single objects and ```*.csv``` files are supported for now).

 The output is single FITS file which has two HDUs: empty primary one (it is required by FITS standard) and binary table with positions, velocities and masses of each particle in the system.
 It also stores timestamp T = 0 in the header.